sailpoint-oss/powershell-sdk/sdk-output/beta/docs/BetaCertificationCampaignsApi.md

 $Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

 $Id = "2c9180835d191a86015d28455b4a2329" # String | The ID of the campaign template being modified.
 $RequestBody =  # SystemCollectionsHashtable[] | A list of campaign update operations according to the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
-The following fields are patchable: * name * description * ownerRef * deadlineDuration * campaign (all fields that are allowed during create)
+The following fields are patchable: * name * description * deadlineDuration * campaign (all fields that are allowed during create)

 # Update a Campaign Template
 try {